ffont/push2-python/README.md

     pass
 ```

-### Interface with the display
+### Interface with the display (static content)

 Here you have some example code for interfacing with Push2's display.
-Note this code example requires `pillow` Python package, install it with `pip install pillow`.
+Note that this code example requires [`pillow`](https://python-pillow.org/) Python package, install it with `pip install pillow`.

 ```python
 import push2_python